Bannerz/PIP-OS/README.md

 This minimised the Pi desktop so it looks like a black screen until it boots.
 You can use a Fallout themed background I guess to make it look better.

+to fix the window focus issue when closing atomic command I used xdotool:

+sudo apt-get install xdotool

+make sure this is installed on your Pi

 Some mentions:
 I took heavy inspiration from: https://github.com/zapwizard/pypboy - Thank you!
 Although I ended up remaking everything from scratch anyway, this project was invaluable for assets for testing and functionality